stanieldev/RIT-Obsidian-Fall-2024/Math Modeling/Module 3 - Coffee Cooperative/Part 2 - Var & Fixed Costs.md

 ### Section 9
 A recommendation from an external group is to give a daily wage to each family in the cooperative to offset the cost of receiving visitors.
 The wage should incorporate the fixed cost used to accommodate guests and also any (human) time spent in the receiving of guests.
 If the cooperative will implement this plan, what type of information would be useful in setting a wage?
 What would be the wage you would recommend?
-Based on your investigations, determine how this wage will affect p, the price they charge to visitors.
-Would that price p be reasonable for visitors to the cooperative?
+Based on your investigations, determine how this wage will affect $p$, the price they charge to visitors.
+Would that price $p$ be reasonable for visitors to the cooperative?